score-spec/docs/content/en/docs/Tutorials/score-compose.md

 The following `Score.yaml` configuration can be used to define the service and its dependencies:

 <aside>
-💡 We replace the image and entry point command bellow, so the User does not need a real microservice source code to run examples in this tutorial.
+💡 We replace the image and entry point command bellow, so the User doesn't need a real microservice source code to run examples in this tutorial.

 </aside>